School of Social Work

 Hours: 3

 This course provides instruction in data analysis using Microsoft Excel program.
 Students learn how to calculate descriptive statistics, t-Tests, ANOVA, and Chi-Square.
 Emphasis is placed on interpreting and reporting results of data for purposes of disseminating information and informing program/practice decisions.
+Departmental approval required.
 Prerequisites: SWK 595 is the second half of the research series for the AGP MSW program and students must take it sequentially in the semester immediately following their successful completion of SWK 590.

 SWK 597 - Special Topics